joshuar49/EvilSmurf2/DBD_Code/Raspberry_Project/README.md

 ```bash
 chmod +x pi.sh
 ```
-- This will allow you to execute the file without issue
+- This will allow you to execute the file

 - After downloading and runnig the script using the following command: `. pi.sh` or `./pi.sh`
     - If you chose the last option you will need to change directories into "DBD2" like this: